Home Wiki > SDB:SSD performance

 [edit] readahead

-You should disable readahead as it is quite useless on SSD's with their minimal seek times.
-You can do this if you have the pm-utils installed in their configuration directory:
+You may disable readahead as it is quite useless on SSD's with their minimal seek times.

 # systemctl disable systemd-readahead-collect.service